trading journal

 Best For

 Funded traders or professionals who can justify the monthly cost and want polished UI with automated imports.
 Not ideal for beginners or budget-conscious traders.
+See our full free-vs-paid breakdown in GASPNTRADER vs TradeZella.

 5. Google Sheets - Best for Full Customization